 Reddit: the word that strikes fear into internet marketers everywhere.
 It’s an extremely lively website that hosts innumerable diverse communities and has a unique culture that makes it seem impenetrable to the self-promoter.
 That’s part of the magic of Reddit, though – it’s not to be bought and sold.
 It’s a place for discussion.

 I sent Raf a list of questions by email.
 His responses to my questions are below.
-They have been lightly edited for clarity and flow.
+For clarity and flow, I lightly edited the transcript.

 Brandon: Thank you so much for agreeing to this interview!
 To get us started, tell me a little about yourself and your projects.